Jerry Goldsmith: 2000s and final scores

 During the early years of the 2000s, Goldsmith composed scores to the science fiction thriller Hollow Man (2000), the mystery film Along Came a Spider, the drama The Last Castle (both 2001), the action/political thriller The Sum of All Fears, and his last Star Trek film Star Trek: Nemesis (both 2002).
 Goldsmith had composed the scores to five of the first ten Star Trek movies up to that point.
 Goldsmith also composed an original score to the simulator attraction Soarin' Over California which debuted February 8, 2001 at the Disneyland Resort, and the same attraction Soarin which opened May 5, 2005 in Epcot at the Walt Disney World Resort.
 It was later said that when Goldsmith first rode the ride, he left in tears and said, "I'd do anything to be part of this project.
 I'd even score the film for free."

 Goldsmith's final cinematic score, composed during declining health, was the critically acclaimed music for the live-action/animated hybrid film Looney Tunes: Back in Action (2003), directed by long-time Goldsmith collaborator Joe Dante.
 One of his last works was with another long-time collaborator, Richard Donner (for whom Goldsmith had scored The Omen in 1976), on the science fiction film Timeline (also 2003).
 However, due to a complicated post-production process, Goldsmith's score had to be replaced.
 Goldsmith's score was used for the preliminary cuts, but the score didn't fit the later cuts of the film and had to be re-scored.
 Goldsmith's unavailability led to composer Brian Tyler taking over.
-Goldsmith's unused score was later released on CD, September 7, 2004 through Varèse Sarabande, less than two months after his death in July.
+Goldsmith's unused score was later released on CD, September 7, 2004, through Varèse Sarabande, less than two months after his death in July.
 The album quickly became out of print.

 Studio fanfares

 Goldsmith composed the fanfares accompanying the production logos for multiple major film studios.
-He composed the 1976 fanfare for Paramount Pictures, which was used mainly for their home video label, as well as the 1988 Carolco Pictures fanfare and the Cinergi Pictures fanfare, with Bruce Broughton conducting the Sinfonia of London's performance of it.
+He composed the 1976 fanfare for Paramount Pictures, which was used mainly for its home video label, as well as the 1988 Carolco Pictures fanfare and the Cinergi Pictures fanfare, with Bruce Broughton conducting the Sinfonia of London's performance of it.

 With the release of The Lost World: Jurassic Park, his 1997 opening fanfare for Universal Pictures debuted.
 His work on the fanfare would later be re-composed by John Williams for the 20th anniversary of E.T. the Extra-Terrestrial, a film in which Williams composed the film's score, with a customized fanfare, merging the Universal fanfare and the film's main theme, and the full Universal fanfare, only used in The Scorpion King; and composed and arranged by Brian Tyler for the studio's 100th anniversary.